emberjs/ember.js/FEATURES.md

   serially and call `reset()` each time), as well as being critical to for FastBoot.

-* `ember-application-instance-initializers`

-  Splits apart initializers into two phases:

-  * Boot-time Initializers that receive a registry, and use it to set up code structures
-  * Instance Initializers that receive an application instance, and use it to set up application state per run of the application.

-  In FastBoot, each request will have its own run of the application, and will only need to run the instance initializers.

-  In the future, tests will also be able to use this differentiation to run just the instance initializers per-test.

-  With this change, `App.initializer` becomes a "boot-time" initializer, and issues a deprecation warning if instances are accessed.

-  Apps should migrate any initializers that require instances to the new `App.instanceInitializer` API.

 * `ember-application-initializer-context`

   Sets the context of the initializer function to its object instead of the